 View High School work friends

-If you've added your High School or previous Work locations to your profile, quickly see all classmates and co-workers on Facebook by clicking the link in your Info tab under your profile.
+If you've added your High School or previous Work locations to your profile, quickly see all classmates and co-workers on Facebook by clicking the link in your Info tab.

 Quickly change profile picture

-Your profile picture can be quickly changed to any other picture by visiting your profile, hovering the mouse over your current profile picture, and clicking the Change Picture link that appears in the top right corner of the picture.
+Your profile picture can be changed by visiting your profile, hovering the mouse over your current profile picture, and clicking the Change Picture link in the top-right corner.

-Don't post private information on friend's walls on in comments
+Don't post private information on friend's walls or in comments

-When you make a post on a friend's wall or in any of their comments realize that any of their friends are going to be able to see that post.
-If you wish for something to remain only between you and a friend send them a Facebook message instead.
+When you make a post on a friend's wall or in their comments, realize that any of their friends can see that post.
+If you want something to remain only between you and a friend, send them a Facebook message instead.

 Suggestions and random friend invites

-As you get more friends on Facebook it will begin making friend, groups, and fan suggestions.
-These are suggestions made by Facebook and not your friends.
+As you get more friends on Facebook, it begins making friend, groups, and fan suggestions.
+These are suggestions made by Facebook and not your friends'.
 Unless these are something you're interested in they can be ignored.

-This same rule can be applied to people who may want to be your friend that you don't know.
-If you don't know someone don't accept his or her friend invite.
-Once someone becomes your friend they'll have access to any information your friends are capable of seeing.
+This same rule can be applied to people who may want to be your friend you don't know.
+If you don't know someone do not accept their friend invite.
+Once someone becomes your friend, they can access your information and your friends' information.

 Tag your Facebook friends in your photos

 Always make sure to tag any of your Facebook friends that are in pictures you upload.
-However, never tag someone who is not in the picture.
-When someone is tagged in a photo that picture is automatically added to that persons profile and is a great way to share pictures with all friends.
+However, never tag someone not pictured.
+When someone is tagged in a photo, that picture is automatically added to their profile and is a great way to share pictures.